 To get your child ready for surgery, the surgical team will:

-- Confirm the location and type of your child's surgery.
-The doctor may mark the site with a special marker.
+- Ask you to confirm the location and type of your child's surgery.
+The doctor will mark the site with a special marker.

 - Talk to you about the anesthesia they will give your child.